In the Name of Allah, Ar-Rahman Ar-Rahim,

 Before I explain this I have to mention that a good teacher and companions are required in order to guide you in your learning and development.
 Follow the program being taught and be consistent.
 Your desire will decrease from time to time therefore your teacher and classmates will aid in renewing your intention and drive.
 If you do not have a teacher then supplicate to Allah and beg Him for one, may Allah grant you success.

-When I reverted to Islam Allah blessed me to immediately begin learning the Arabic alphabet.
+When I reverted to Islam, Allah blessed me to immediately begin learning the Arabic alphabet.
 After a month or so I was able to read the Qur’an, alhamdulilah.
 Once I was able to read Arabic letters with some type of fluency I began studying “Arabic Made Easy” with my teacher (may Allah reward him and his family with good in this life and the next).
-This book is a good book that teaches beginning level grammar terminologies in English and also provides a good amount of vocabulary words.
+This is a good book and teaches beginning level grammar terminologies in English.
+It also provides a good amount of vocabulary words for a total beginner.
 It was an excellent start to keep me motivated and the book was easily digestible.
-I have to stress that having a good teacher, especially in the beginning of your studies, is key.
+I have to stress that having a good teacher – especially in the beginning of your studies – is key.
 A good teacher will break down confusing content into simple terms and give you that motivation to keep on learning!

 Our teacher would explain the general concepts in the book and skip alot of detail.
 It really was up to us to read the explanation and find the gems.
 When I opened the all-Arabic explanation I literally understood zero of what was going on.
 This was completely different than my usual portion of Arabic material learning sentences like “This is a boy”, or “Muhammad’s book”.
 But, alhamdulillah, I decided to take my two dictionaries (Hans Wehr and Mawrid – yeah that big thing) and look up every single word I found.
 It was at this point I realized that knowledge wasn’t transferred via osmosis.

 Anything I didn’t understand I asked my teacher and he explained.
 At the time I thought to myself that this is what I have to do in order to learn.
 If I don’t memorize and understand these vocabulary words now then I’ll never be able do it.
 This drive pushed me.
-After being taught al-Ajroomiyyah (explained by Ibn Uthaymeen.
-In my honest opinion it’s the best explanation because the Shaykh gave examples after examples after examples until the concepts became clearer than day, may Allah have mercy on him!) and studying it multiple times with my teacher I ventured off to other books on my own/with other students.
-Ultimately in order to truly progress at the fast rate you have to add personal studies outside of the material you are taught in class.
+After being taught al-Ajroomiyyah (explained by Ibn Uthaymeen, and in my honest opinion, it’s the best explanation because the Shaykh gave examples after examples after examples until the concepts became clearer than day – may Allah have mercy on him) and studying it multiple times with my teacher I ventured off to other books on my own/with other students.
+Ultimately, in order to truly progress at the fast rate you have to add personal studies outside of the material you are taught in class.